We had to get their attention first.

 The light bulb moment.

 A total of 10 customers played the game the day the video was shot.
 The event was cut into several versions of a video to be run online.
-However, during video production, Staburst realized a certain element of the footage could be leveraged into a mini-marketing campaign of its own to boost interest in Flip It To Win and—more importantly—increase e-mail signups once the contest got underway.
+However, during video production, FKA realized a certain element of the footage could be leveraged into a mini-marketing campaign of its own to boost interest in Flip It To Win and—more importantly—increase e-mail signups once the contest got underway.

 We set about creating a five-day online campaign around Door Number Six—the bay door customers were to collect their purchases from in the Flip It To Win Live! video.
-Starburst anonymously created and managed Door Number Six Facebook and Twitter pages, a microsite, and released a teaser video—using certain footage from the game show experience—all around the question “What’s behind Door Number Six?”
+FKA anonymously created and managed Door Number Six Facebook and Twitter pages, a microsite, and released a teaser video—using certain footage from the game show experience—all around the question “What’s behind Door Number Six?”

 In order for the social media posts to reach our intended audience, we boosted each post on Facebook and Twitter to maximize reach and expand engagement.